Eli Pascal, LSW Director

 Pronouns: she/her/hers

-Nicole is a UCI CARE Advocate that has been working with survivors of domestic violence, stalking, and sexual assault since 2010.
-Nicole has co-facilitated support groups, created workshops, and helped with development and implementation of programing for survivors throughout her career.
-Nicole is a first generation and transfer student, who earned a BA in Psychology at UC Santa Cruz, and recently obtained a Master of Social Work at USC.
-Nicole is drawn to supporting those healing from interpersonal trauma and is in the process of pursuing licensure to become a Clinical Social Worker.
+Nicole has been an advocate with the UCI CARE Office since 2018 and has worked with survivors of domestic violence, stalking, and sexual assault since 2010.
+Before joining CARE, Nicole was an advocate at the Family Violence Law Center in Oakland, CA and was also an advocate with Waymakers as part of their Sexual Assault Victim Services team.
+Throughout her career, she has co-facilitated support groups, created workshops, and helped to develop and implement programming for survivors.
+Nicole is a first-generation student who attended Orange Coast College before transferring to UC Santa Cruz.
+There, she earned a BA in Psychology and later a Master of Social Work at the University of Southern California.
+Nicole is drawn to supporting those healing from power-based personal violence and trauma and is pursuing licensure to become a Licensed Clinical Social Worker.

 Other languages spoken: Spanish